rvanco/Game_Of_Life/README.md

 ## Personal modification :

-In the folder "_Personnal modification_" ther is a code that I created because I wanted to go a little further and see what I can add to the "game" to make it closer to the "life" we know.
+In the folder "_Personnal modification_" (which is still in progress) there is a code that I created because I wanted to go a little further and see what I can add to the "game" to make it closer to the "life" we know.